faker-javascript/.github/profile/README.md

 # Faker Javascript
-> A set of decoupled and reusable packages that generates fake data for you.
+> A set of decoupled and reusable javascript packages that generates fake data for you.

 ## Install